 Strong competition can only be a good thing for managing general agents (MGAs), retail brokers and the insurance consumer.
 Whoever tops the trade to deliver the best customer service, product and price will end the year with healthy books.

 However, the competition and demands on the insurance industry are always changing.
 Technology has taken a front seat in the drive for innovation, and so has a rather unhealthy obsession with cutting costs.
-So, what does it take for MGAs to thrive in this changing market?
+So, what does it take for managing general agents MGAs to thrive in this changing market?

 A bit of healthy competition is vital for the insurance industry, according to Gary Hurst, president and CEO of CHES Special Risk.